 “Brits must say “lovely jubbly” much more often than ever realised”

-The centre of the square seems strangely open for most of the day but as evening closes in the reason for this soon becomes apparent.
-A small but hectic tented city of food stalls seems to magically appear, within a couple of short hours the open space is transformed, all manner of food stalls appear.
+The centre of the square seems strangely open for most of the day but as evening closes in the reason for this soon becomes clear.
+A small but hectic tented city of food stalls seems to magically appear, within a couple of short hours the area becomes transformed, dozens of food stalls appear.
 Catering for those in need of a little sustenance after the hard day haggling in the souks, sipping mint tea on the panoramic view balconies of the coffee shops surrounding the square and fending off the myriad of ways to lighten the wallet.

 The intense aromas of the cooking food seasoned with exotic spices drifts around the square on even the slightest breeze, enabling the hungry to literally follow their noses to the next meal.
-For the slightly hesitant the multitude of enthusiastic ‘touts’ will help make the decision.
-Armed with a vocabulary of clichés from the visitor’s home country, which are ready to be spat out in rapid fire succession immediately after discovering this snippet of information.
-Brits must say “lovely jubbly” much more often than ever realised, I lost count how many times it was uttered with total conviction that it would endear them to me.
+For the slightly hesitant the multitude of enthusiastic ‘touts’ will help decide.
+Armed with a vocabulary of clichés from the visitor’s home country, which are readily spat out in rapid succession immediately after discovering this snippet of information.
+Brits must say “lovely jubbly” much more often than ever realised.
+This phrase was repeated continually with total sincerity, I lost count how many times, it just endeared them to me.

 The unwary or timid can often find themselves being guided expertly towards a stall before they realise it.
-All food stalls are numbered and informing the guide that food is not yet required will immediately result in a reminder of the appropriate stall number.
+Numbering the food stalls aids finding them, and informing the tout that it’s not time to eat yet, will immediately result in a reminder of the appropriate stall number.
 My personal favourite; “117, stairway to heaven!”
 Simply priceless.

-“Not all of the western faces seem totally enthralled”
+“Not all the western faces seem totally enthralled”

 This general cacophony of sound from diners chatting, traders, musicians and the hypnotic woodwind instruments of the snake charmers adds to the overall assault on the senses.
 The sights, sounds and smells are all part of the unique atmosphere of this amazing destination within a destination.

-There is little escape from the full on intensity of the square, the well heeled of Marrakech society, artisans, performers and tourists all mingling in the main square and surrounding souks.
-It is hard not to imagine the whole city is wandering between the rows of stalls and meandering their way through the teams of performers.
-Not all of the western faces seem totally enthralled, some appear slightly shell shocked by the whole experience, others bemused and still more seem weary of the constant harrying that almost accompanies every step.
+There is little escape from the full on intensity of the square, the well-heeled of Marrakech society, artisans, performers and tourists all mingling in the main square and surrounding souks.
+It is hard not to imagine all city residents are wandering between the rows of stalls and meandering their way through the teams of performers.
+Not all the western faces seem totally enthralled, some appear slightly shell-shocked by the experience, others bemused and still more seem weary or irritated by the constant harrying that almost accompanies every step.

-Time to get an excellent freshly squeezed orange juice, at a paltry four dirhams, extremely refreshing, unbelievable value and will return the spring to anybody’s step.
-This genuine bargain is available without the need to barter and is a consequence of the availability of oranges, which grow at the roadside all over the city.
+Time to get an excellent freshly squeezed orange juice, at a paltry 4 dirhams, extremely refreshing, unbelievable value and will return the spring to anybody’s step.
+This genuine bargain is available without the need to barter and is due to availability of oranges, which grow at the roadside all over the city.

-Marrakech may not be everybody’s scene, but there cannot be any doubting that is a completely alien culture for most of us and ripe for an adventure, remain firm but polite and it can be an enjoyable one.
+Marrakech is not everybody’s scene, but it’s a completely alien culture for most of us and ripe for an adventure.
+Remain firm but polite and it will be an enjoyable one.